CalliopeSystem/win-11-boot-and-upgrade-fix-kit-mod/README.txt

 - Allows copying ISO files directly to a FAT32 USB stick for UEFI booting and creating a USB stick that uses FAT32 (not UEFI:NTFS, Secure Boot compatible) with Rufus

+[ W ] Disable Windows Platform Binary Table software auto installation

+- Disabled automatic installation of software embedded in the Windows Platform Binary Table, such as ASUS Armoury Crate and McAfee Antivirus.
+(These are only two known examples) This can be considered an annoyance and security risk by some.

 =================================== Bonus =====================================

 # The following are manual options, which can be disabled only by editing the script.